HTTP5214-Winter2023/TimeKeeper/standup-logs/standup-log-TinWaiCheung.md

 - Our teammate Daniel made some extra features with the visible timer base on the comment we got.
 We reviewed and like it!
 - No blockers as we won't be developing for the app for now.
 - We will add images to the README.md.

+12 APR
+- I updated the README of the repo with photos and instructions.
+- finishing and passing the course.
+- I am so tired.